RegTech 20:20 podcast: A round-up of this year’s industry insights and highlights

 A range of experts – from regulators, vendors and industry associations – have offered their insight and experiences, as they have discussed how they see RegTech adoption and compliance obligations evolving, particularly with financial institutions in mind.

 Each guest has brought great knowledge and expertise, enabling the podcast to be a platform that informs and engages listeners.
 As we near the end of the year, here is a round-up of just some of the talking points we have explored over the past 12 months.

 How RegTech has earned its seat at the table

 As regulations ramp up, RegTech is being brought more to the fore.
 But has it really ‘earned its seat at the table’?

 In February, Alex Tame (Global Director, Partners and Content Integration, Dow Jones Risk & Compliance) and Janine Hirt (COO, Innovate Finance) joined us to give their take on its reputation, growth and why key financial services players are now taking notice.

 Janine also told us that the next logical trend in FinTech and RegTech is around the ethics in its practice and, specifically on inclusion, said:

-Of course there is more to be done, specifically ways in which we can get more women into the space and how we can get more female talent into FinTech and RegTech, whether that’s about helping co-founders and founders that are female to raise more capital or whether that’s facilitating women of all levels in an organisation to utilise their skills and their talent.
+Of course there is more to be done, specifically ways in which we can get more women into the space and how we can get more female talent into FinTech and RegTech, whether that’s about helping co-founders and founders that are female to raise more capital or whether that’s facilitating women of all levels in an organization to utilize their skills and their talent.